wteklay/pandas-challenge/README.md

 ## Summary and conclusions

 - The total budget for the school district, which contains 15 schools, is $82,932,329,558.0 and enlists a total of 39,170.
-The average math score, the average reading score, and the percentage of the overall passing rate are 78.96, 81.88, and 80.43%.
+The average math score, the average reading score, and the percentage of the overall passing rate are 78.96, 81.88, and 80.43% respectively.

 - Wilson High School has the highest overall passing rate, while Rodriguez High School has the lowest overall passing rate, even though Wilson High school received a larger budget than Rodriguez High School.